moto-billy/coursera-getting-and-cleaning-data/README.md

 About the Code Book
 -------------------
-The CodeBook.md file explains the transformations performed and the resulting data and variables.
+The CodeBook.md file explains the transformations performed and the resulting data and variables